 Angela Merkel's Global Acceptance

-Angela Merkel’s achievement in winning four consecutive federal elections in Germany was remarkable by any democratic standard.
+ANGELA MERKEL’S ACHIEVEMENT in winning four consecutive federal elections in Germany was remarkable by any democratic standard.
 Few leaders in modern Europe have managed such longevity in office.
 Yet remaining in power for so long should not be confused with unqualified success or ideological clarity.
 Merkel’s leadership was defined less by sweeping vision than by caution, pragmatism, and an ability to endure crises without fully owning their long-term consequences.
 Her strength lay in survival rather than transformation, and this distinction is crucial to any serious assessment of her legacy.

 Her foreign policy reputation as a stabiliser also deserves closer scrutiny.
 In 2008 she refused to grant Georgia a NATO Membership Action Plan, despite pressure from Washington.
-Commentators in Foreign Affairs viewed the move as pragmatic diplomacy.
+Some Western analysts viewed the move as pragmatic diplomacy designed to avoid provoking Russia.
 Yet, in hindsight, critics questioned whether such restraint encouraged Russian assertiveness, particularly after events in Crimea and eastern Ukraine.
 Her relationship with Russia was marked by similar contradictions.
 Merkel supported EU sanctions following the annexation of Crimea, yet also backed the Nord Stream 2 gas pipeline.
-The Economist and several Eastern European leaders criticised the project for undermining European energy security.
-Merkel’s belief that economic interdependence could moderate geopolitical conflict appeared increasingly outdated in a more confrontational global environment.

 Merkel’s political temperament was deeply shaped by her upbringing in East Germany.
 Living under a surveillance state taught her caution, respect for limits, and a strong sense of restraint.
 She governed by defining boundaries rather than offering grand narratives.
 This background explains her preference for pragmatism over vision, and her tendency to avoid bold ideological commitments.
 Merkel was not a leader of sweeping reforms, but of careful adjustments and incremental survival.